Turbinicarpus valdezianus var. albiflorus (Pazout) M.Zachar, R.Staník, A.Lux & I.Dráb

 How to Grow and Care

 These cacti are all able to withstand high summer temperatures and indeed benefit, providing accompanied by good ventilation.
-Do not be tempted to overcrowd the plants, they will be far happier with a little space to allow the air to circulate.
+Do not be tempted to overcrowd the plants, and they will be far happier with a little space to allow the air to circulate.
 Winter temperatures can be set as low at 44 to 46 °F (7 to 8 °C).
 Indeed the plants need these low temperatures to ensure a sustained dormant period resulting in good growth and flowering the following growing season.

 - Back to genus Turbinicarpus